gkjohnson/threejs-sandbox/translucent-material/README.md

 - Manually discard against scene depth
 - Understand light absorbtion behavior -- the object gets deeper more light gets absorbed and it gets darker.
 Thin objects will transmit all color.
 Perhaps store total depth in alpha?

+## Limitations

+- Objects cannot penetrate.
+- Refracted normal does not accumulate (does not refract into transparent object behind)

 ## Fields

 - `transmissionDispersionAbbe`